 Beyond these real estate fees, Ontario real estate agents are required to work under a brokerage.
 Guess what?
 Their brokerage will have their own set of fees that their realtors are required to pay.
 These range from monthly brokerage fees to per transaction fees.

-BREAKING DOWN A REAL ESTATE AGENT COMMISSION
+BREAKING DOWN THE COMMISSIONS OF HOW MUCH A REAL ESTATE AGENT MAKES

 Using the example above, if a real estate agent’s commission on paper is $21,005 how much of that are they actually left with from that sale?